Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

         resource: aksCluster
         credentialType: 'Admin' // or user
       }
-      // a kubeConfig sourced from a Key Vault:
-      kubeConfig: {
-        source: 'KeyVault'
-        keyVault: kv // a key vault resource symbol defined in the template
-        secretName: 'myKubeConfig'
-      }
-      // a kubeConfig sourced from a user expression:
+      // a kubeConfig sourced from a user expression (NOT allowed for stack deployments):
-      kubeConfig: {
+      kubeConfig: { //
         source: 'Custom'
         value: aksCluster.listClusterAdminCredential().kubeconfigs[0].value
       }
+      // a kubeConfig sourced from a Key Vault.
+Note: this will be compiled to the reference object format (source = 'KeyVault')
+      kubeConfig: kv.getSecret('myKubeConfig') // alternatively: { source: 'KeyVault' value: kv.getSecret(...) }
       // namespace sourced from a deployment parameter
       namespace: namespace
     }